-Harlem Candle Company’s Founder Teri Johnson On Creating A Luxury Candle Brand — & What’s Next
+How Harlem Candle Company’s Founder Teri Johnson Created A Luxury Candle Brand — From Her Kitchen

 With its exquisite packaging — and formidable social media following — it's difficult to wrap your head around the fact that the travel expert Teri Johnson only officially founded the Harlem Candle Company in 2014.
 In a sea of minimalist-to-a-fault candles, the Harlem-based brand sticks out in the best way possible: Instead of offering yet another stark-white candle with teensy, tiny script, the Harlem Candle Company houses its products in jewel-toned and gold-accented tumblers, tapping into the aesthetic of the Harlem Renaissance.
 And they look expensive, whether a $45 candle is only a blip on your spending radar or a special-occasion treat.